 If a master’s degree, medical school, law school, or another advanced degree path is in your future, completing your undergraduate work in three years may sound highly attractive.
 After all, you will be spending several more years in school to complete your higher education.

-But you might want to ensure your grades remain up to snuff with your undergraduate courses to increase your chances of placement in the graduate school of your choice.
+Just take care that your undergraduate grades remain up to snuff to increase your chances of placement in the graduate school of your choice.

 Con: You May Miss Out on Learning Opportunities